Future Dates to be Announced

 We continue northeast for our journey through rural Cuba as biking takes us along the La Carretera Central highway passing through Herradura, Capilla, and Paseo Real de San Diego until we end in Fierro.
 En route, we enjoy a picnic at a scenic spot.

+This afternoon we’ll have time to explore more of Old Havana on foot, walking along the famed Malecon.
+As night falls we explore the city as Cubans do—in classic cars that haven’t misplaced their 1950s glamour.
 We finish our day together with a final dinner of Cuban classics and authentic dishes with a Havana flair.
 Enjoy the salsa-filled nightlife of Havana before returning to the hotel to rest up for tomorrow’s flight!

-Day 10: Adios Havana!
+Day 8: Farewell Havana!

 Due to ongoing changes in Cuba Travel restrictions, reservations must be made by phone (305-294-8174).